antonfisher/scd30/README.md

   println("software version:", version)

   // Start continuous measurement without provided ambient pressure
-  // (should be ON by default on a new chip with 2 seconds interval) err = co2sensor.StartContinuousMeasurement(uint16(0)) if err != nil {
+  // (should be ON by default on a new chip with 2 seconds interval). err = co2sensor.StartContinuousMeasurement(uint16(0)) if err != nil {
     println("ERROR: co2 sensor: failed to trigger continuous measurement:", err) return
   }

-  // Check is the sensor has data, and read it every 2 seconds for {
+  // Check is the sensor has data, and read it every 2 seconds. for {
     hasDataReady, err := co2sensor.HasDataReady()
     if err != nil {